-Let us start with the creation of a simple workflow.
+Let us now start with the creation of a simple workflow.
 As a first step, we will gather some basic information about the data set before starting the actual development of a data analysis workflow.
 This minimal workflow can also be used to check if all requirements are met and that your system is compatible.

-- Create a new workflow. - Add an File Importer node and an Output Folder node (found in Community Nodes > GenericKnimeNodes > IO) and a FileInfo node (to be found in the category Community Node > OpenMS > File Handling) to the workflow. - Connect the File Importer node to the FileInfo node, and the first output port of the FileInfo node to the Output Folder node.
+- Create a new workflow. - Add an Input File node and an Output Folder node (to be found in Community Nodes > GenericKnimeNodes > IO and a FileInfo node (to be found in the category Community Node > OpenMS > File Handling) to the workflow. - Connect the Input File node to the FileInfo node, and the first output port of the FileInfo node to the Output Folder node.